getify/You-Dont-Know-JS/types & grammar/ch2.md

 Like most modern languages, including practically all scripting languages, the implementation of JavaScript's `number`s is based on the "IEEE 754" standard, often called "floating point".
 JavaScript specifically uses the "double precision" format (aka "64-bit binary") of the standard.

 There are many, many great write-ups on the web about the nitty gritty details of how binary floating point numbers are stored in memory, and the implications of those choices.
-Because understanding bit patterns in memory is not strictly necessary to understand how to correctly use numbers in JS, we'll leave it as an excercise for the interested reader if you'd like to dig further into IEEE 754 details.
+Because understanding bit patterns in memory is not strictly necessary to understand how to correctly use `number`s in JS, we'll leave it as an excercise for the interested reader if you'd like to dig further into IEEE 754 details.

 ### Numeric Syntax